cohenjo/mysql-osb/README.md

 [![Build Status](https://travis-ci.org/cohenjo/mysql-osb.svg?branch=master)](https://travis-ci.org/cohenjo/mysql-osb "Travis")

+A service broker to order MySQL clusters and bind them to artifacts. in a microservices oriented architecture DBAs often find themselves managing houndres if not thousands of clusters. this requires a strong automation to spin up lots of small clusters - k8s is useful for such use-cases.

+This broker spnins up MySQL clusters in statful-sets which is exposes to the application artifacts according to usage bindings. this allows a many-many binding configuration which allows for greater flexability.

+the broker stores the provision and binding data in local MySQL (which can easily be backedup) and on etcd. the etcd is also used to provide cross-clusters comunications allowing to spin clusters between multiple k8s deployments (if they share an etcd cluster)

 A go quickstart for creating service brokers that implement the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker) based on [`osb-broker-lib`](https://github.com/pmorie/osb-broker-lib).
 Broker authors